ericyeonpark/pg_data_exploratory_analysis/README.md

 # Purpose
 Explore data provided by a mobile video game developer company.
-Goal is to answer the business question found below.
+Goal is analyze the files in order to identify a target audience for a targeted promotion in order to increase revenue.
+More context for the business question and context can be found at the bottom.

 # Business Question and Context
 "The goal is to devise a scheme to maximize incremental revenue.
 We’ll